without memorizing (and forgetting) historical facts

 Conveniently sized so they can be tucked into a study journal or set of scriptures.

-Now you can easily share the messages with kids, family and friends and spread Isaiah’s powerful heart-based messages even farther.
+With QR codes on the back of each card, now you can easily share the messages and symbolism connected to each painting.
+Share them with kids, family and friends to spread Isaiah’s powerful heart-based messages even farther.

-Even after “putting in the work” to figure out what Isaiah was saying, I still didn’t feel any real connection with the writings of Isaiah.
-I can’t totally relate to why people don’t feel super motivated to “put in the work” themselves.
+Even after “putting in the work” to figure out what Isaiah was saying, I still didn’t feel any real connection with his writings.
+I can totally relate to why people don’t feel super motivated to “put in the work” themselves.

 Have you ever been there?